 How to Register

-If you have any questions, please contact Mrs. Kathleen Curto (Registrar) at firstname.lastname@example.org or call the Seminary at 864.322.2717.
+Spots are available for purchase.
+For information on how to register, please contact Mrs. Kathleen Curto (Registrar) at firstname.lastname@example.org or call the Seminary at 864.322.2717.